 To express that you will miss someone who hasn’t left yet, you can say 보고 싶을 거야 (bogo sipeul geoya).
 Another common way to say this 그리울 거야 (geuriul geoya).
 These are the standard ways of saying “I will miss you” in Korean.

 Adding the “ng” sound is common when using aegyo.
 You can add it to 보고 싶어요 (bogo sipeoyo) to make it sound cuter.

 This is another cute way of saying “I miss you.”
 You can make it even more aegyo by adding an “ng” to the end of it to make 보고팡 (bo-go-pang), probably followed by some cutesy body language (or emoticons if texting).

 If you want to mix up your cuteness, add the ㅇ at the end of 보고 싶다 (bogo sipda) to make 보고 싶당 (bogosipdang).

-If you liked this and want to learn more Korean, go here to get some fantastic resources.
-On that page you can find everything from greetings to sentence structures.
-We also have a structured program that teaches you how to have a 3 minute conversation in the first 90 days.
+If you liked this and want to learn more about Korean, go here to get some fantastic resources.
+On that page, you can find everything from greetings to sentence structures.
+We also have a structured program that teaches you how to have a 3-minute conversation in the first 90 days.